-Chambers USA: America’s Leading Lawyers for Business and Chambers Global: The World’s Leading Lawyers for Business recognize Mr. Murphy nationally as an “Up and Coming” lawyer in Projects: PPP.
-He is described by clients as “dedicated, hard-working, and effective.”
+Chambers USA: America’s Leading Lawyers for Business and Chambers Global: The World’s Leading Lawyers for Business recognize Mr. Murphy nationally as a leading lawyer in Projects: PPP.
+He is described as “a really sharp lawyer who is devoted to his clients.”

 He received his J.D., magna cum laude, from Syracuse University, along with an M.A. from the Maxwell School of Citizenship & Public Affairs at Syracuse University, in 2007.

 - Representation of Purple Line Transit Partners LLC, the concessionaire in respect of the Purple Line Light Rail Project in Maryland, in connection with various construction-related disputes with the Maryland Department of Transportation and the Maryland Transit Administration, the procurement of a new design-build contractor and the $2.6 billion refinancing of the project.

 - Representation of Antin Infrastructure Partners in its strategic investment in Lake State Railway Company, a Michigan-based regional short-line freight railroad operator.